 Animato was formed in 2002 by Lorna Skinner, Helen Goodwill, Maureen Burnett and Isabel Paterson in response to local demand for high quality classical music entertainment.
 In 2010 Rachel Farmer joined the quartet to give Helen a chance to persue other interests as well.
 The Quartet performs regularly at weddings and private functions.
 The quartet participated in the Highland Festival 2003 and in 2010 was invited to perform at the Inverness Music Festival Winners Gala Concert in Eden Court Theatre.

 Lorna Skinner (‘CELLO) Lorna studied cello and piano at the RSAMD and cello at the RCM (post grad).
-As well as teaching in Ayrshire, London and now the Black Isle, she has enjoyed writing and recording cello music for several singer/ songwriters.
+As well as teaching in Ayrshire, London and now on the Black Isle since 2002, she has enjoyed writing and recording cello music for several singer/ songwriters.
+She has composed for piano and cello in classical and Scottish genres.
+She won the Inverness Music Festival Open Composition class in 2006 with ‘Inside Out’ for unaccompanied cello, then in 2012 with Joie De Vivre for solo Piano.
+Her arrangement of Paganini’s Caprice No 24 for violin and cello duo was published by Spartan Press.
+Lorna has always loved improvising, particularly in a worship setting and often ministers to others through improvisation.

-Isabel Paterson (VIOLIN) Having studied violin, voice and piano at school, it wasn’t until after completing a Business Marketing degree at Stirling University that Isabel decided to pursue her love of music and completed a Music Diploma with the Open University.
+Isabel Paterson (VIOLIN) Isabel studied violin, voice and piano at school, and toured several times in Europe with the Spectrum Youth Orchestra, but it wasn’t until after completing a Business Marketing degree at Stirling University that Isabel decided to pursue her love of music further, completing a Music Diploma with the Open University.

-As well as her thriving violin and piano teaching practice on the Black Isle, Isabel writes and arranges music for the string quartet.
+As well as her violin and piano teaching practice on the Black Isle, Isabel has also written and arranged some of the music that ‘Animato’ regularly plays.
 She has also undertaken a number of recording projects both writing for and recording violin across a broad a range of musical genre including classical, folk, rock and opera.

 Maureen Burnett (VIOLIN/VIOLA) Maureen has been playing the violin since age 7.
 She attended the Junior Department of the Royal Scottish Academy of Music and Drama in Glasgow for both violin and piano lessons.
 She also plays the viola.
 She has played with the National Youth Orchestra of Scotland.
 She has always kept up with her playing through solo, chamber and orchestral performances wherever she has been based.